DreamOfTheRedChamber/system-design-interviews/storage_sharding/id_overview.md

 # Requirements on unique IDs
 * Uniqueness: ID is the unique identifier
+* Monotonically increasing:
-* Monotonically increasing: The IDs inserted later will have a bigger value than one inserted earlier.
+  * The IDs inserted later will have a bigger value than one inserted earlier.
 When used as primary key in indexes, the monotonically increasing primary key will make sure that data are written sequentially, not randomly on disk.
+  * For range-based query, it will also be efficient when close IDs are nearby.
 * Security: ID is not guessable otherwise attackers could easily crack it.
 * Space efficient: Not too long because it will be used in many cases.